wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 <a target="_blank" href="https://cloudsecurityalliance.org/education/ccsk/">The Certificate of Cloud Security Knowledge (CCSK)</a> is marketed as a complement to other credentials (CCAK, CISA, CISSP, CCSP) by the Seattle-based <a target="_blank" href="https://cloudsecurityalliance.org/">Cloud Security Alliance (CSA)</a> which also markets <a target="_blank" href="https://cloudsecurityalliance.org/education/#_ccsk">training</a>.

-QUESTION: The CSA <a target="_blank" href="https://github.com/cloudsecurityalliance/ctpd">Cloud Trust Protocol Daemon protoype inactive?</a>
+QUESTION: The CSA <a target="_blank" href="https://github.com/cloudsecurityalliance/ctpd">Cloud Trust Protocol Daemon protoype</a> is inactive?

 <a target="_blank" href="https://www.whizlabs.com/learn/course/ccsk-pt/">
 Whizlabs has sample tests</a> but questionable quality with too many double negative questions and answers.